msdickinson/RollerCoaster.Account.Proxy/README.md

 Features
 * All API End Points from Account API
-* Polciy based retrys and timeouts.
+* Policy based retrys and timeouts.
 * Logs for all successful and exceptional runs
 * Telemetry for all calls